runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/data-format.html.md

 }
 ```

 The example is to store a URL for an image.
-The `set` accessor receives the URL as a string, but we can use `new URL(url)` to parse that to an URL object, and store it as a URL.
+The `set` accessor receives the URL as a `string` which is validated using `@IsURL`.
+But, we use `new URL(url)` to parse that to an URL object, and store it as a URL.
 We can then implement other `get` accessors to retrieve fields from the URL, and a `toString` method for conversion back to string format.
 There is a second `set` accessor which lets us change the `host` field of the URL.
 That accessor is protected by `@IsFQDN` which ensures that the string is a fully qualified domain name.

 ```ts
 const ir = new ImgRef();